saylesss88/nix-book/src/vcs/git.md

 - Create a commit for each logical unit.

-- Check for unnecessary whitespace with git diff --check before committing.
+- Check for unnecessary whitespace with `git diff --check` before committing.

 - If you have commits pkg-name: oh, forgot to insert whitespace: squash commits in this case.
-Use git rebase -i.
+Use `git rebase -i`.
 See Squashing Commits for additional information.

 - For consistency, there should not be a period at the end of the commit